 The attributes of God are eternity, omnipresence, omniscience, and omnipotence.
 Does the Holy Spirit have these four attributes of God?

 The Holy Spirit is eternal having no beginning and having no end.
 He has always been and will always be (Hebrews 9:14).

 Omnipresence (present everywhere simultaneously)

-The Holy Spirit is omnipresence.
+The Holy Spirit is omnipresent.
 No matter where you are – He is there with you.
 Nothing can separate you from the Holy Spirit.
-Fear not - you are never alone, you are never on your on.
+Fear not – you are never alone, you are never on your own.
 You have not been abandoned.
 (Psalms 139:7-10)

 The Holy Spirit is the power of God.
 Fear not – you have all the power of God inside you!
 (Psalms 62:11.
 Luke 1:35.
 Luke 4:14.
 Acts 1:8).

 Yes, based on the four attributes of God – the Holy Spirit is God.
 We have established from the Bible that the Holy Spirit is a person (1) and that He is God.

 However, is He separate and distinct from God the Father and God the Son?